 ABOUT MICHAEL PINES

 Michael Pines is a personal injury attorney located in San Diego, California.
-He is the founder of the Law Offices of Michael Pines, a law firm specializing in car accident representation.
+He is the founder of Pines Salomon Injury Lawyers, a law firm specializing in car accident representation.
 As San Diego’s most trusted personal law firm group, we have built our reputation on superior client service and excellent case results.
 For a FREE consultation, call us today at 1-858-551-2090.